programs-pathologist-assistant-990x358

 Since 2005, the American Society for Clinical Pathology (ASCP) has offered national certification for pathologist assistants (PAs).
 Prerequisites for this certification include providing documentation of experience, training, postsecondary education, and passing an examination.

-This certification is valid for three years and can be renewed following the completion of the Certification Maintenance Program (CMP), which involves 45 “points” (i.e., credits of continuing education), including one point in safety, 20 in anatomic pathology, and 24 in anatomic pathology, management, education, or other relevant subfields.
+This certification is valid for three years and can be renewed following the completion of the Certification Maintenance Program (CMP), which involves 60 “points” (i.e., credits of continuing education), including one point in laboratory safety and Ethics, 20 in anatomic pathology, and 38 in advanced cancer specimen stagging, forensics, management, education, or other relevant subfields.
 In addition, the ASCP and the American Association of Pathologists’ Assistants (AAPA) have opportunities for continuing education to maintain the certification.

-Finally, according to the AAPA (2023), Nevada is currently the only state which requires a license to practice as a PA.
+Finally, according to the AAPA (2024), Nevada is currently the only state that requires a license to practice as a PA.
 California is slightly less restrictive, allowing uncertified PAs to dissect specimens as long as a certified pathologist is on-site.
 However, the AAPA adds that federal law holds anatomic pathology as a form of “high complexity” testing.
-Therefore all uncertified practitioners must have an associate degree in the discipline.
+Therefore, all uncertified practitioners must have an associate’s degree in the discipline.

 Check the AAPA or governmental (i.e., state or federal) websites for more information on local licensing ordinances, which are subject to change.